 O’Carolan (1670–1738) was, as many will already know, a blind Irish Harper.
 The initial revival of interest in him was sparked largely by the recordings of Derek Bell, of the Chieftains (although for my money, easily the best harp album of O’Carolan is O’Carolan’s Dream, by Aryeh Frankfurter—and yes, I'm serious, un-Celtic though his name may sound.
 See Aryeh’s website, www.lionharp.com for more info).

 O’Carolan’s music entered the tradition, and was notated after his death by collectors such as Edward Bunting.
-But although a few harmonised arrangements exist from that period, their fidelity to O’Carolan’s originals is in serious question, and his tunes survive mostly as single-line melodies.
-The arranger, then, has carte blanche as far as harmonisation goes, and many recorded arrangements now exist.
+But although a few harmonized arrangements exist from that period, their fidelity to O’Carolan’s originals is in serious question, and his tunes survive mostly as single-line melodies.
+The arranger, then, has carte blanche as far as harmonization goes, and many recorded arrangements now exist.
 Some are brilliant, but some are pretty clueless, few classical guitarists having the dedication to learn the idiom thoroughly.

 One who has taken the trouble is William Coulter.
 In fact, his affection for folk music grew to such an extent that he has now “crossed over”, so that traditional music forms the major part of his repertoire.
 I first met him through Ben Verdery (q.v.), when they were doing concerts to promote their recent duo CD, Songs for Our Ancestors; and after a few minutes conversation with him, I knew he would be the ideal person to interview about the division separating the classical guitarist from the folk musician.

 For this issue, he has kindly given us one of his own O’Carolan arrangements1.